r-multiverse/help/README.md

 # How pull requests are reviewed

 An automated process periodically scans each new pull request to https://github.com/r-releases/r-releases.
 Depending on the results of the automated checks, the bot automatically merges the pull request, closes it, or flags it for manual review.
-In the latter case, an `r-releases` moderator will review your pull request by hand and contact you if there are questions.
+In the latter case, an `r-releases` moderator will manually review your pull request and contact you if there are questions.
 For more information on the manual review process and when it gets triggered, please visit <https://github.com/r-releases/help/blob/main/review.md>

 # How the R universe is built